EVALDIS represents a comprehensive assessment of the challenges confronting provincial, district and local disaster management across Sierra Leone.

 EVALDIS ran throughout 2022.
 A distinctive feature of the project is that it included the creation of an EVALDIS Community Advisory Board (EVALDIS-CAB) and an EVALDIS NDMA Steering Group that ensured key stakeholders, and local actors and communities directly inputted into the design, implementation and outcomes of the project.

 In simple terms, EVALDIS incorporated the participation of not just influential policy makers but also provincial, district and local actors as recognised ‘knowledge users’ and to maximise the impact of EVALDIS on the ground.

 The participants were highly receptive to the project and there is a firm basis and membership for further reflection and future action.

 The work of EVALDIS will allow the Agency to access world class research and user impact findings that it can use to inform the development of regional capacity of the NDMA being implemented countrywide across Sierra Leone.

-EVALDIS will also evidence and directly input into the new implementation plans of the NDMA for new regional officers and offices across Sierra Leone in 2022.
+After the launch of the EVALDIS Report, the Government of Sierra Leone confirmed that the recommendations would provide evidence to support and directly input into the new implementation plans of the NDMA for new regional officers and offices across Sierra Leone in 2023-24.

-EVALDIS will therefore ensure that the views of local communities are taken into account in the shaping of the new expanding NDMA regional capacity across all five provinces of Sierra Leone.
+EVALDIS will therefore ensure that the views of local communities are heard and help shape of the new expanding NDMA regional capacity across all five provinces of Sierra Leone.